Everything You Always Wanted to Know About XVA Model Risk but Were Afraid to Ask: Introduction

-These margin requirements mitigate credit exposure with impacts on CVA/DVA, therefore VM and IM have to be correctly modelled.
-Extensive literature exists regarding VM (see e.g.~\cite{BriMor13,Green16,Gre20}).
-On the other hand, ISDA-SIMM dynamic IM modelling involves the simulation of several forward sensitivities and their aggregation according to a set of predefined rules, this poses difficult computation and implementation challenges.
-Different methods have been proposed to overcome such challenges: approximations based on normal distribution assumptions (see \cite{Gre16,AndPyk17}), approximated pricing formulas to speed up the calculation (see e.g.~\cite{ZenRui18,MarPal21}), adjoint algorithmic differentiation (AAD) for fast sensitivities calculation (see e.g.~\cite{CapGil12,Sav18}) and regression techniques to approximate IM (see e.g. \cite{AnfAzi17,CasGli17}).
-This paper focuses on the implementation of ISDA-SIMM avoiding as much as possible any approximation.
-Moreover, in calculating forward sensitivities we considered a finite-difference ``bump-and-run'' approach which, although computationally intensive compared to AAD, is still used in the financial industry when performances are not critical.
+Regarding collateral modelling, since VM and IM determine important mitigations of XVA figures, it is crucial to correctly model their dynamics taking into account the most important collateral parameters, i.e. the margin threshold, the minimum transfer amount, and the margin period of risk.
+On the one hand, extensive literature exists regarding dynamic VM modelling (see e.g.~\cite{BriMor13,Bri18,BriFraPal19}).
+On the other hand, dynamic IM modelling of the ISDA-SIMM involves the simulation of several forward sensitivities and their aggregation according to a set of predefined rules, imposing difficult implementation and computational challenges.
+Different methods have been proposed to overcome such challenges: approximations based on normal distribution assumptions (see \cite{Gre16,AndPyk17}), approximated pricing formulas to speed up the calculation (see e.g.~\cite{ZenRui18,MarPal21}), adjoint algorithmic differentiation (AAD) for fast sensitivities calculation (see e.g.~\cite{CapGil12,HugSav20}) and regression techniques (see e.g. \cite{AnfAzi17,CasGli17,CreDix20}.
+We focus on the implementation of ISDA-SIMM avoiding as much as possible any approximation, computing forward sensitivities by a classic finite-difference (``bump-and-run'') approach which, although computationally intensive, may be used when performances are not critical.